Proudly serving San Francisco Bay Area & Central Valley AreaContractor License: 973851

 Additionally, if your floor had been sinking because of compacted soil or washout, a gap existed even before the installation.

 To address this, we carefully pump grout under the slab to fill in all empty spaces.

 At Foundation Repair of CA, we take pride in leaving your home looking clean and neat.
 Once the installation is completed, we repair all cored holes with concrete, making your final installation virtually invisible.

 Any debris generated during the installation is cleaned up and removed by us.
 And once we're done, you can rest easy, knowing that you have a 25-year warranty on manufacturer's defects, as well as a performance warranty from us.

 As with most home repairs, some work all of the time, some work some of the time, and some don't work at all.
 Here are two "fixes" that we at Foundation Repair of CA do NOT recommend:

-A concrete slab being jackhammered and removed during a floor replacement in Palo Alto.
+A concrete slab being jackhammered and removed during a floor replacement in Santa Cruz.
 A typical replacement can take several weeks to complete.

 Concrete Slab Replacement:

 To perform a job like this, all home furnishings, floor coverings, and interior walls must be removed.
 Then a crew jackhammers the existing floor into small pieces and removes them by hand.